-Join Bryan O'Neil Hughes for an in-depth discussion in this video Turning off the WYSIWYG font preview, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Turning off the WYSIWYG font preview, part of Photoshop: Optimizing Performance.

 Photoshop has a very powerful type engine, and…ships with hundreds of different fonts, and if we…look here, we'll see not only the names of…those fonts, but samples of the fonts as well.…If we were to scroll down further, we'd see…all sorts of fonts that were loaded on the…operating system, or shared with other applications, so it's…entirely possible that you could have thousands of different fonts.…And when you apply these, let's just create…a simple text layer.…We can come in here and we can see those previews.…